-Waits was also among the first African American broadcasters in both radio and television in Cincinnati, Ohio, his home town.
-He was a singer and musician, as well as a civil rights leader who helped start organized labor.
-He was an international representative for the United Auto Workers; integrated the Democrat Party of Hamilton County, Ohio; and was the first African American in Cincinnati to become a New York Stock Exchange registered representative.
+Waits was also among the first African American broadcasters in both radio and television in Cincinnati, his home town.
+He was also a singer and musician as well as a civil rights leader who helped start organized labor.
+He was an international representative for the United Auto Workers; he integrated the Democrat Party of Hamilton County, OH; and he was the first African American in Cincinnati to become a New York Stock Exchange registered representative.
 He owned a bowling alley and other businesses and helped establish the Black Expo in Cincinnati.

 Ernie Waits was born in Georgia and grew up in Cincinnati.
 He was the son of Jesse and Mozell Harper Waits.
 He was a veteran of World War II.

 For more see Ernie Waits in the H. Wilkinson article, "Berry showed them the way," Cincinnati Enquirer, 10/19/2000; Ernie Waits in the Encyclopedia of American Radio, 1920-1960, by L. F. Sies; and Who's Who in Black Cincinnati 2003-2004 Edition, M. C. Sunny and R. Love; and R. Goodman, "Civil Rights fighter Ernest Waits dies," Cincinnati Enquirer, 10/22/2004.